 Landing page optimization further ensures that you receive a good return on investment on your pay-per-click campaigns.
 When your landing pages are optimized and customized as per Facebook Ads or ads from any other platform, then it will lead to a reduction in the acquisition cost per lead.

-Best Landing Page Optimization Practices to Boost Your Conversions
+14 Landing Page Optimization Best Practices to Boost Conversion

 1. Make Your Offer Clear